threedworld-mit/tdw/Documentation/lessons/replicants/overview.md

 There are additional constructor parameters that will be covered in subsequent documents.

+## Replicant asset bundles

+Like [objects](../core_concepts/objects.md) and [scenes](../core_concepts/scenes.md), Replicants are **asset bundles** stored on a remote S3 server that must be downloaded before they can be added to the scene.
+This means that when you first add a Replicant to the scene, there will be a brief pause while it is downloaded and loaded into memory.
+For subsequent scene resets, the Replicant will already in memory and will appear immediately.

 ## Future development

 **The Replicant is usable but unfinished.** This version of the Replicant can be thought of as "Phase 1" and there are known limitations to it.
 These include: